SUD and Pregnancy: A Guide for Mothers

 Thus, women who are pregnant or who are planning to become pregnant should avoid substances of abuse, and talk to their health care provider about a healthy diet and lifestyle.
 Those who are unable to quit using alcohol or other drugs should seek treatment immediately.
 Women in recovery from addiction should talk to a physician about their health before trying to become pregnant.

 Estimated Annual Average Number of Pregnant Women Who Used Illicit Drugs in the U.S., 2013 and 2014:

-Treatment for pregnant mothers who suffer from addiction can help them recover and protect their children from the dangers of drugs and other types of addiction.
+Treatment for pregnant mothers who suffer from SUD can help them recover and protect their children from the dangers of drugs and other types of addiction.
 Without proper treatment, the health consequences can be serious.